lxmwaniky/merch-ke-api/roadmap.md

 ## 🎯 Project Overview

 An e-commerce web application for selling tech swag items with a focus on the Kenyan market.
-The platform will feature a modern user interface, comprehensive admin panel, and integrated payment solutions including M-Pesa.
+The platform will feature a modern user interface and integrated payment solutions including M-Pesa.

 ---